|Home and Community Services

 To speak with DHHS Program staff call (402) 471-1764 (Sharon Johnson, Program Coordinator)

 Submit a Lifespan Respite Subsidy application (and supportive documentation, if needed) electronically to firstname.lastname@example.org or mail to: DHHS, Division of Children and Family Services, Attn: Lifespan Respite Program, P.O.
 Box 95026, Lincoln, NE 68509-5044

 FY 2015 Lifespan Respite Subsidy Annual Report

 How can I find someone who provides respite service?

 How can I become a respite provider?

-Contact the Nebraska Respite Network by contacting a Respite Network Coordinator in your area or call 1-866-RESPITE (737-7483)
+Contact the Nebraska Lifespan Respite Network by contacting a Nebraska Lifespan Respite Network Coordinators in your area or call 1-866-RESPITE (737-7483)